rogino/COSCNotes/COSC367/Week 09 Basic Machine Learning.md

 - The cost of learning is 0; all the cost is in the computation of the prediction
 - It is called **lazy-learning**: learning is put off until it is required

-#### *k*-Nearest Neighbours
+#### *k*-Nearest Neighbors

-An example of a instance-based learning algorithm is *k*-nearest neighbours:
+An example of a instance-based learning algorithm is *k*-nearest neighbors:

-- It uses the local neighbourhood to obtain a prediction - the *k* memorized examples most similar to the one being classified is retrieved
+- It uses the local neighborhood to obtain a prediction - the *k* memorized examples most similar to the one being classified is retrieved
 - A distance function is used to compare similarity (e.g. Euclidean or Manhattan distance)
 - If the distance function is changed, how examples are classified changes